wrana-lab/SPARseq/README.md

 1. Bowtie 0.12.7 (http://bowtie-bio.sourceforge.net/index.shtml)
 2. HTSeq 0.13.5 (https://github.com/htseq)
-3. Python3 [os, argparse, re, openpyxl, pandas, datetime] Tested on MacOS 12.7.5
+3. Python3 [os, argparse, re, openpyxl, pandas, datetime]

+Tested on MacOS 12.7.5

+It is recommended to use pip for certain packages such as HTSeq: to install packages for python3 run pip install --user [package]

 Versions